missoso/srl-mh-l3-evpn/README.md

 Symmetric routing on the ip-vrf-12

-CE-PE eBGP between client2 and leaf1 only
+CE-PE eBGP between leaf1 and ce2 only, multi-hop between 1.1.1.1 (lo0.1 on leaf1) and 2.2.2.2 (lo on CE) eBGP session

 # Overlay, underlay and mgmt (just for reference)